AutonomousX/AutonomousCar_NavigationStack/README.md

 # Future Work
 Now that we have done mapping, we can go for path planning using navigation stack.
-We can further improve the gazebo world, by building the pavements along the road and try to navigate the car from one point to another, without going off the road.
+We can further improve the gazebo world, by building the pavements along the road in order to extract better features for the localization and try to navigate the car from one point to another, without going off the road.

 # How to run